Anvi98/re-former/README.md

 Go to the terminal and run `rails c`

-Enter `Users.all` for retrieving all the users in the database.
+Enter `User.all` for retrieving all the users in the database.

 ## Authors